 You may be able to get some help in the form of a grant, for example to cover the cost of training for a health and safety qualification.

 You can get information on grant aid and other types of funding available throughout the UK from the business finance and support finder tool on the Gov.uk website.

 Grant aid varies considerably around the UK and some assistance may be available in your area to help you start up your business.

 It is also worth contacting the business support unit in your local council if it has one.
-Sometimes local grants are available for things like shop front renewal, or to help new businesses in economically run-down areas.
+Sometimes local grants are available for things like helping new businesses in economically run-down areas.
 You can also use the tool on the Gov.uk website to help you identify any suitable sources of local funding.